mitchellygonzalez/sociable-mediator/README.md

 3. To install Mongoose npm package, run the following on your terminal: npm install mongoose
 4. To download MongoDB, you'll need to have home-brew installed if you're using MacOS.
 If you don't have homebrew, run the following:
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-5.
+5. Now that you're ready to download MongoDB, run: brew tap mongodb/brew

-////
+6. Next, run: brew install mongodb-community@6.0
-5. Before heading onto Insomnia, run one the following in your terminal to start the project: node server.js OR npm start
+7. Before heading to Insomnia, start the project by running: npm start
-6. Download Insomnia and create the Category, Product, and Tag folders and enter their corresponding http requests.
+6. Make sure you have Insomnia downloaded and create the User, Friends, Thoughts, and Reactions folders and enter their corresponding http requests.
 Use the video in the description of this README.md as guidance for this step.

 ## Contributors
 To contribute, you may clone this repo, and create a new branch to add your code.